We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Here are a few alternatives to safely manage pregnancy’s most common (and frustrating) skin woes.

 Acne and hyperpigmentation

 If you’re prone to breakouts — or find yourself suddenly traveling back in time with adolescent-like skin flashbacks — there are some safer alternatives to using retinoid-based products while expecting.
 One of the most effective is glycolic acid.

-Glycolic acid in large quantities isn’t recommended during pregnancy, but it is
+Glycolic acid in large quantities isn’t recommended during pregnancy, but it’s

 The ACOG endorses glycolic and azelaic acid as safe to treat acne during pregnancy, in addition to topical benzoyl peroxide and topical salicylic acid.

-Other pregnancy-safe antioxidants to try in your skin care products include:
+Other topical antioxidants to try in your skin care products include:

 - vitamin E